WebClub-NITK/GDSC-NITK-Recruitments-2023/RECRUITMENT_TASKS_2023.md

 ### Description

-The task requires you to build a web interface from users to enter a GitHub IDs and retrive the account statistics which could include the following details -
+The task requires you to build a web interface for users to enter a GitHub ID and retrieve the account statistics, which could include the following details:

 - **User Deatils**